-Jesser M. Herrera-Salgado, Medical Research Department, Coordination of Medical Education and Research, Instituto de Seguridad y Servicios Sociales para los Trabajadores del Estado (ISSSTE), Mexico City, Mexico
+Jésser M. Herrera-Salgado, Coordination of Medical Education and Research, Instituto de Seguridad y Servicios Sociales para los Trabajadores del Estado (ISSSTE), Mexico City, Mexico

 Sergio G. Monasterios-López, Respiratory Intensive Care Unit, Hospital de Alta Especialidad La Paz, La Paz, Bolivia

-Waldemar A. Solis-Loria, Intensive Care Unit, Hospital Materno Perinatal Mónica Pretelini Sáenz, Toluca, State of Mexico, Mexico
+Waldemar A. Solis-Loria, Intensive Care Unit, Instituto Materno Infantil del Estado de México; Intensive Care Unit, Hospital Materno Perinatal Mónica Pretelini Sáenz, Secretaría de Salud, Toluca, State of Mexico.
+México

 Ana K. Lepe-Lemus, Intensive Care Unit, Hospital Materno Perinatal Mónica Pretelini Sáenz, Toluca, State of Mexico, Mexico

-Sindy A. Gutiérrez-Chavarría, Internal Medicine, Hematology, Bone Marrow Cell Transplant Service, ISSSTE, Mexico City, Mexico
+Sindy A. Gutiérrez-Chavarría, Adults Bone Marrow Transplant Unit, Hospital General de Tlahuac Dra.
+Matilde Petra Montoya Lafragua, ISSSTE, Mexico City.
+Mexico

 In obstetrics, hypertensive emergency is a critical state that merits the intervention of a multidisciplinary team that resolves the crisis, evaluates the well-being of the fetus, and performs adequate monitoring of the mother’s organic function.
 This serious condition puts the binomial at vital risk, mortality and morbidity of both can be reduced if the appropriate use of antihypertensive drugs is used.
 This document reviews the pharmacological management of severe arterial hypertension at initial clinical presentation, generally in the emergency department and in intensive care.